The more articles I do, the more comments and questions I get, the more frustrated I’m getting due to all the misinformation, hype, and total BS.

 And this has to do with today’s topic of how “dark chocolate” is healthy for you.

-Even with people that I totally respect, such as Dr. Gundry, Dr. Mercola, and Dave Aspery are promoting this.
+Even people that I totally respect, such as Dr. Gundry, Dr. Mercola, and Dave Aspery are promoting this.
 And I don’t mean to single out these guys – I mention them only because I’ve learned a lot from them and they’ve helped millions of people, far more than I have.

 Well, my mom is 80 years old and she’s also a “foodie”.
 She loves to eat and will find any reason to eat some kind of junk food IF she thinks it has some potential health benefits.